Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Experimental Setup and Procedure

 Both robots consist of a 3D-printed semi-flexible robot hub which houses the motors and tether connector and silicone limbs that are cast in a 3D-printed mold.
 Fishing line attached to the motor spool is then threaded through Teflon-reinforced channels in the limb and secured to the tips of the limbs with fishing hooks.
 The tendon routing and hub design for the \TetraSoRo~is shown in Fig.~\ref{Fig:fourlimbSoRo} and the two robots are shown in Fig.~\ref{Fig:robots}.
 The resulting MTAs are powered via a tether that connects to an off-board power supply and motor driver circuit, controlled via an Arduino Nano microcontroller.
 Both robots are supplied with 12 V DC and utilize binary actuation (step functions) with consistent time constants for all motion primitives that are experimentally determined (550 ms for \TriSoRo~and 450 ms for \TetraSoRo).
 To facilitate passive uncurling of the limbs, a brief motor reversal is incorporated when transitioning from a curled to uncurled limb state.
 The tether for the \TetraSoRo~is equipped with a slip ring connector at the hub to prevent motion bias due to accumulated torsional effects when the robot performs rotations for an extended period of time.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-Experiments are performed on a laboratory floor with a flat substrate placed on top and secured to prevent slippage.
+Experiments are performed on flat substrates placed on top of a laboratory floor and secured to prevent slippage.
 Three substrates with varying frictional and roughness properties are used in this experiment: a rubber garage mat, a whiteboard, and a carpet.
 As shown in Fig.~\ref{Fig:expsetup}, the robot is placed in the center of the substrate and fluorescent markers (fiducials) are placed on the hub.
 Two overhead webcams (approx. 30 fps) are placed above to capture the substrate with a field of view of approximately 4 feet by 7 feet.
 One webcam is reserved for capturing video of the experiments while the other adjusts the camera properties (e.g., contrast, brightness, etc.) to facilitate tracking by improving image segmentation of the fluorescent markers.
-Both cameras are calibrated to account for distortion using the MATLAB Camera Calibrator app and a printed checkerboard pattern.
+Both cameras are calibrated to account for distortion using the MATLAB Camera Calibrator App and a printed checkerboard pattern.

-Tracking of the robot is performed frame by frame in MATLAB by using the Color Thresholder app to segment the markers as regions of interest in a binary mask.
+Tracking of the robot is performed frame by frame in MATLAB by using the Color Thresholder App to segment the markers as regions of interest in a binary mask.
 The marker centroids are calculated and recorded for each frame.
-The robot pose $[x,y,\theta]^\top$ can then be estimated by finding the least-squares solution for the rotation and translation between the first frame and the current frame \cite{arun_least-squares_1987}.
+The robot pose $[x,y,\theta]^T$ can then be estimated by finding the least-squares solution for the rotation and translation between the first frame and the current frame \cite{arun_least-squares_1987}.
 In cases where the tether occludes one or more markers, the marker positions(s) can be reconstructed from the estimated pose by finding the nearest neighbor from the previous frame.